Azure/azure-c-shared-utility/c/testtools/umock_c/doc/umock_c.md

 umock_c_init called if already initialized shall fail and return a non-zero value.

-umock_c_init shall initialize the umock supported types.
+umock_c_init shall initialize the umock supported types (C native types).

 on_umock_c_error can be NULL.